Henst's goshawk

-Henst's goshawk (Accipiter henstii) is a species a bird of prey in the family Accipitridae.
+Henst's goshawk (Astur henstii) is a species of bird of prey in the family Accipitridae.
+It was formerly placed in the genus Accipiter.
 It is a large, diurnal bird endemic to the island of Madagascar.
 It is an obligate forest species that occurs at very low densities on the island and is rarely seen.
 It can only occupy the primary and secondary forests found within the island.
 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and plantations.
 It is threatened by habitat loss within Madagascar.